-The statement of net position presents the financial condition of governmental activities of the District at year end.
+The statement of net position presents the financial condition of governmental activities of the District at fiscal year end.
 The statement of activities presents a comparison between direct expenses and program revenues for each program or function of the District's governmental activities.
 Direct expenses are those that are specifically associated with a service, program, or department and therefore clearly identifiable to a particular function.
 Program revenues include charges paid by the recipient of the goods or services offered by the program, and grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
 Revenues which are not classified as program revenues are presented as general revenues of the District, with certain limited exceptions.
 The comparison of direct expenses with program revenues identifies the extent to which each governmental function is self-financing or draws from the general revenues of the District.

-Fund Financial Statements - During the year, the District segregates transactions related to certain District functions or activities in separate funds in order to aid financial management and to demonstrate legal compliance.
+Fund Financial Statements - During the fiscal year, the District segregates transactions related to certain District functions or activities in separate funds in order to aid financial management and to demonstrate legal compliance.
 Fund financial statements are designed to present financial information of the District at this more detail level.
 The focus of governmental financial statements is on major funds rather than reporting funds by type.
 Each major fund is presented in a separate column.
 Nonmajor funds are aggregated and presented in a single column.
 Fiduciary funds are reported by fund type.
-The District had no proprietary funds for the fiscal year ended June 30, 2021.